 Yoga as a State of Being: An integrated approach to the advanced study of yoga (300hr)

-This course is about creating the conditions that allow the state of yoga to occur.
+- You feel more confident about creating the environment for the state of yoga to arise.

 Course Structure